ken-matsui/gcc-bench/REPORT.md

 ## What I did so far

 35 patches have been created, 33 of which are awaiting review.
-Those patches include not only built-in trait implementations but also improvements on how we deal with built-in trait identifiers.
-Specifically, built-in traits were previously handled as registered keywords, but since keywords are limited to 8 bits (i.e., up to 255 keywords), adding handreds of built-in traits exceeded the limit.
+Those patches include not only built-in trait implementations but also improvements in how we deal with built-in trait identifiers.
+Specifically, built-in traits were previously handled as registered keywords, but since keywords are limited to 8 bits (i.e., up to 255 keywords), adding hundreds of built-in traits exceeded the limit.
 As increasing the limit decreased the performance of compilation, we instead used the identifier kind to handle built-in traits.
 Through it, we can look up for built-ins in O(1).
-Also, before our patches, the following code cannot be accepted:
+Also, before our patches, the following code could not be accepted:

 ```cpp
 #include <type_traits>